-Daniel Hsu, Taos School of Music 2017 Young Master pianist won this year’s
+Daniel Hsu, Taos School of Music 2017 Young Artist pianist won this year’s

 Van Cliburn International Piano Competition Bronze Medal.
 Only 19 years old,